DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 * Setup ROS Workspace.
 * Download or clone the [project repository](https://github.com/udacity/RoboND-Kinematics-Project) into the src directory of your ROS Workspace.
 * Perform forward and inverse kinematic analysis for the robot.
-Use the `IK_debug.py` to perform initial analysis on the forward kinematics.
+Use the `IK_debug.py` to perform initial analysis on the forward kinematics before getting into ROS environment.
-* Fill in the `IK_server.py` with Forward Kinematics (FK) and Inverse Kinematics (IK) code.
+* Use the implementations from `IK_debug.py` in `IK_server.py` to run the simulation in ROS/rviz/Gazebo environment.

 **Forward Kinematics**